-Successful supervision and leadership are crucial to the success of any organization.
-Yet, often people are promoted without any formal training in these skills.
+Successful supervision and leadership are crucial components of success in any organization.
+Yet talented individual contributors are often promoted without any formal training in these skills.
 This series of 3 one-day classes is taught by experts in the field and offers core supervisory leadership skill development in the form of interactive discussions, case studies and self-assessments to get your supervisors up and running fast.
 You may choose individual classes listed below, or register for the entire series and save 15%.

 Who should attend?